k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### Fabric Data Access Layer

-This section discusses the protocols and standard interfaces through which data can be injected from external sources into the Fabric DB (MicroDB or commonDB) or through which data can be published to, or accessed by 3rd party systems.
+The following discusses the protocols and standard interfaces through which data can be injected from external sources into the Fabric DB (MicroDB or commonDB) or through which data can be published to, or accessed by 3rd party systems.

 #### Standard DML via JDBC or ADO.NET